-Workshop and industry day proposals deadline: 17th January 2020
+Workshop & tutorial/masterclass proposal deadline: 17th January 2020

 Notification and feedback: 31st January 2020